mikedegeofroy/cpp-course/README.md

 # Taking a C++ course in University

 > **Disclosure:**
 > I'm doing this to learn and make content for my portfolio.
 The code in here will probably be messy, and I will slowly but surely rewrite most of it.
 So make sure to read the readme's in the sub-folders to keep up with any changes.
+Also, I'm keeping the labworks as I submitted them to my teachers / mentors, and then worked on changes to make them better, so make sure to see the commit history and read the readme's.

 # Prelogue